Homunculus loxodontus: History

 In 2016, the sculpture was named the most photographed attraction in Leiden.
 In Chita, a copy of Zhdun's sculpture was installed on the retro site of the House of Officers Park in 2017.

+In 2021 due to COVID-19, a face mask was added on the sculpture across the nose, which has since been removed.

 Internet meme

 After being posted on the social network Pikabu in 2017, the sculpture (renamed Zhdun, or "Awaiter") became an Internet meme in a number of Eastern European countries, e.g. Russia and Ukraine, in which it is edited into famous paintings, photographs, videos, and other visual media.
 Models have been photographed in locales including an empty seat in the Ukrainian Parliament.

 CD Land, a media company, bought the Russian media rights for five years starting in 2017.
 The cover of the 2021 album Sand by Belgian indie pop-rock band Balthazar features Zhdun.

+Movie adaptation

+In March 2025, a film titled Ждун в кино (translated to Snorp: My Alien Friend) was released in Russia.
+The film features the Homunculus Loxodontus (named Zhdun), voiced by Karen Arutyunov, who crashes down to earth and is being hidden by the family that found him.
+He is trying to find a specific mineral, revealed to be salt, while a tech company tries to steal his spaceship for their own gain.
+On April 30, 2026, the sequel to the film, Ждун 2 (Snorp: My Alien Friend 2), was released.